 GPU Pathtracer

-An experimental GPU Pathtracer, in collaboration with
+An experimental GPU Pathtracer, in collaboration with Peter Kutz

 Overview

 For our spring 2012 CIS565: GPU Programming final project, my friend Peter Kutz and I developed a prototype, experimental GPU pathtracing renderer using NVIDIA's CUDA language and toolset.
 The purpose of the project was the explore the feasibility of building high performance, unbiased, physically based renderers using massively parallel architectures such as NVIDIA GPUs, and to inform future projects.
-Much of the experience and knowledge gained in this project has since been reapplied to Takua Render project.
+Much of the experience and knowledge gained in this project has since been reapplied to my Takua Render project.

 Features

-Selected Images and Videos
+Select Images and Videos

 Acknowledgements